 Students who complete the MSCIS degree concentration in Database Management & Business Intelligence will be able to demonstrate:

-- Advanced knowledge of database modeling and design, database implementation, distributed databases, object-oriented and object-relational databases, and databases for web applications, as well as typical data mining methods.
+- Advanced knowledge of database modeling and design, database implementation, distributed databases, object-oriented and object-relational databases, databases for web applications and big data databases as well as typical data mining methods.

 Why Choose BU’s Master of Science in Computer Information Systems?